prescottprue/generator-ng6/README.md

 * Web Component approach.
 * Package management with npm [NPM](http://npmjs.org)
 * The best practice in directory/file organization for Angular
-* For both small and large scale applications.
+* For both small and large scale applications
-* ES6 to ES5 conversion using browserify with babel.
+* ES6 to ES5 conversion using browserify with babel
 * A ready-to-go build system for working with [ES6](https://git.io/es6features)
 * Tasks for generating additional boilerplate Angular components
 * A full testing system in place